ionknowmyname/nodejs-redis-cache/README.md

 There are 2 branches, master & cache-middleware - master branch uses redis within the main controller method - cache-middleware branch uses redis as a middleware

 PS: Both branches use ES6 modules & Axios to get Github data

+cache-middleware branch switched back from ES6 modules to CommonJS modules